logo image

 Grantown on Spey Golf Club is down past the Museum.
 This club was founded in 1890.

-Grantown East: Highland Heritage & Cultural Centre is situated about 1 mile southeast of Grantown on Spey, next to the main A95 Road that runs from Grantown on Spey to the Malt Whisky Towns of Aberlour, Dufftown, Rothes, and Keith.
+Grantown East: Highland Heritage & Cultural Centre is 1 mile southeast of Grantown on Spey, next to the main A95 Road that runs from Grantown-on-Spey to the Malt Whisky Towns of Aberlour, Dufftown, Rothes, and Keith.

 Grantown East is a former Railway Station that operated from 1863 to 1968.
 The Centre opened in 2018 covering the History of the Speyside Line, Kilt Making, Making of Grantown East Tartan, Highland Games, and Clydesdale Horses.
 There is also a Gift Shop, Rail Carriage Restaurant, and Miniature Railway.